goelmayank/Magellan/README.md

 * To simulate how a given allocation of resources will be used over time, having made initial assumptions, **and**
 * To view actual resource usage over a "real" demonstration

-The components of the tool will be designed keeping the above two goals in mind.
+The components of the tool will be designed <u>keeping the above two goals in mind</u>.

 ## How will it work?